anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The generic messages described above MAY be implemented using various enrollment protocols supporting authenticated self-contained request objects, as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

+### Pledge - Registrar - enrollment status telemetry

+The enrollment status telemetry is performed as specified in {{RFC8995}}
+although in BRSKI this is described as part of the enrollment phase.

 ### Addressing Scheme Enhancements {#addressing}